PrestaShop/prestashop-specs/content/1.7/back-office/customers/customers/outstanding-listing.md

 Once the B2B mode is enabled, new input fields are displayed in the Customer edit page by navigating to _Customers > Customers_ and editing the desired Customer.
 Customer must be registered in Prestashop himself, of added by Administrator.
 New input fields are the following:
 - **Allowed outstanding amount** - input can be filled with valid characters: 0-9 only.
 Default value is 0.
 - **Maximum number of payment days** - limit for Customer purchases in days.
 Default value is 0.
 - **Risk rating** - dropdown with the Risk value.
+These labels appear in the Outstanding listing table in the Risk column.
 The risk values are the following:
-  - None
+  - None - label appearance is with black text and the green outlined color.
-  - Love
+  - Low
   - Medium
   - High